 Useful for managing larger groups, breakout rooms let you split a team into smaller ones to tackle different areas of a big project simultaneously.
 For example, if you’re working on a new product launch, you can schedule a product launch meeting and then create a breakout room for the marketing team to come up with a marketing plan, a room for the finance team to run models and make sales projections, and a third room for sales to come up with a sales strategy.

 Up to 50 separate breakout rooms can be created, and the host can pre-assign attendees to specific rooms.
 A total of 200 participants can be assigned during a meeting — between 50 rooms — and each room will function like a stand-alone Zoom meeting.
-When pre-assigning participants to breakout rooms, you can do so with up to 200 participants.
 The cap on the total number of participants assigned during a meeting can be increased beyond 200, but only if you create the breakout rooms during the meeting, create fewer breakout rooms, and have a large meeting add-on for your Zoom account.
 If you don’t have the add-on, your maximum number of participants is determined by your account’s usual meeting capacity, which may also be less than 200.
 Cloud recording, however, is limited to the main room.

 Step 1: Sign in to the Zoom web portal.